sawyer-greaves/lab-wiki-test/lab_equipment/Yaskawa_Motoman_MH5_Robot_Arm.md

 ### DX100 Programming Pendant

 The DX100 Programming Pendant is used to control the robot manually.
 It is primarily designed to program robot motion in factory settings.
-In our lab, it is primarily used to manually jog the robot, manage DX100 Controller settings, and view/investigate error and warning messages.
+However, in our lab it is primarily used to manually jog the robot, manage DX100 Controller settings, and view/investigate error and warning messages.
 Below is a diagram of the pendant.

 ![](images/DX100_programming_pendant_diagram.png)